Welcome to Software Observatory Etherpad!

 ex.
 Hijra's in India, 'Two-Spirit' People in North America,

-Alex points to Foucault, who identified the scientific tradition's focus on epistemology - "truth is not a function of pleasure" (foucault, again)
+Alex points to Foucault, who identified the scientific tradition's focus on epistemology -

 ars erotica (focused on pleasure) & ars scientia (focused on knowledge - looking for truth)